Drafted by Natasha Abner and Gregory Giacobe, based on Mark S. Alper and Russell Weiss-Irwin

 At the convention, amendments to the chapter’s by-laws submitted by the deadlines in Section 9.4 may be voted on by North NJ DSA members in good standing.
 A reasonable amount of time should be allotted for the discussion, debate and modification of proposed amendments prior to voting.
 An amendment will be adopted by a successful two-thirds majority vote of members voting in-person at the convention, remotely, or by absentee ballot submitted prior to the start of the convention.

-At the convention, priority resolutions submitted by the deadlines in Section 9.4 may be voted on by North NJ DSA members in good standing.
-Such resolutions are intended to guide the chapter’s focus and activities for the year following the convention.
+At the convention, priority campaigns submitted by the deadlines in Section 9.4 may be voted on by North NJ DSA members in good standing.
+Such campaigns are intended to guide the chapter’s focus and activities following the convention.
+Such resolutions must detail key roles responsible for pursuing the campaign (campaign co-chairs, treasurers, field leads, etc.), campaign goals, targets, areas of focus, and date of completion as determined by the most up to date “Priority Campaign Proposal” form.
 The adoption of priority resolutions will not serve as a limit on the chapter’s activities or the activities of its leadership.

-The chapter shall adopt no more than 3 such resolutions at any annual convention.
-If more than 3 resolutions are supported by a two-thirds majority vote of members, then the 3 resolutions receiving the highest number of votes in support will be adopted by the chapter for the year.
-In the event of a tie, in-person and remote convention participants shall hold a second ballot during the convention limited to resolving such tie.
+The chapter shall adopt no more than 2 such campaigns at any annual convention.
+If more than 2 campaigns are supported by a two-thirds majority vote of members, then the 2 campaigns receiving the highest number of votes in support will be adopted by the chapter for the year.
+In the event of a tie, in-person and remote convention participants shall hold a second ballot limited to resolving such ties.

 Any individual who is a North NJ DSA member in good standing at least 21 days before the scheduled date of the convention shall have the right to participate fully in the convention, including the right to cast votes at the convention for proposed amendments to the by-laws, priority resolutions and Executive Committee candidates.
 Individuals who become North NJ DSA members in good standing within 21 days before the scheduled date of the convention may attend the convention and participate in discussions and debates, but shall not be permitted to cast any votes.
 Votes during the convention to amend the chapter’s by-laws and to adopt priority resolutions shall require the approval of two-thirds of the voting membership (either voting in-person, remotely, or by absentee ballot) provided that a quorum of 5% of the chapter’s total membership in good standing is fulfilled.
 For the purpose of determining the individuals eligible to cast votes at the convention, “member in good standing” will refer to those individuals appearing on the membership list received from the national organization immediately prior to the deadline for the submission of amendments to proposed by-laws amendments and priority resolutions 21 days before the scheduled convention date.
 For the purpose of calculating the required number of voters to constitute a quorum at the convention, “membership in good standing” will refer to the total number of chapter members appearing on the membership list received from the national organization immediately prior to the deadline for the submission of amendments to proposed by-laws amendments and priority resolutions 21 days before the scheduled convention date.